Magic Quadrant for Intrusion Prevention Systems

-- StillSecure no longer actively markets stand-alone IPS products.
-It is focused on its other security products.
+- Corero no longer actively markets stand-alone IPS products.
+Rather, it is focused on its anti-DDoS products.

-Only products that met these criteria were included:
+Only those products that met these criteria were included:

 - Drop malicious sessions — they don't simply reset connections.
 The drop must not be a block of all subsequent user traffic.

-- Sell the product primarily as a stand-alone IPS.
+- Sell the product as a stand-alone IPS.